yamibuy/curiefense/curieproxy2/curiefense/NOTES.md

 ### `session_clean`

-Takes a single argument: the *session id*, and doesn't return anything.
+Takes a single argument: the *session id*.

+Returns a value that can be discarded.

 There must be a single call to `session_clean` for each call to `session_init` in order to prevent memory leaks.